VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-07-16-You-doing-you-does-not-insipre-me-to-do-me.md

 <sup><sub>[For another post, is the obvious tokenism problem here.
 The focus of pop diversity-representation is too narrow, focusing more on traits which are outside people's control (sex/ethnicity), rather than things everyone can make an effort to improve (confidence/moral integrity).
 Also, it's trendy to believe that all aspects of identity are willful performances, but identity has non-performance elements too.]</sub></sup>

-If what Voyd *says* (what I called 'Diversity is Inspiring') was true, seeing people who are authentically being themselves would inspire "yay me".
+If what Voyd *says* ("with you being you, I feel like [hug] yay me") was literally true, seeing *anyone* authentically being themselves would inspire "yay me".
 If simply diversity itself is what's inspiring, it souldn't matter how un-relate-able and different normies are to her.

-The fact is, Voyd only feels welcomed among her own people (superheroes).
+But the fact is, Voyd only feels welcomed among her own people (superheroes).
 She clearly *isn't* inspired by non-superhero normies being normies — they make her feel "like an outcast".

 Therefore what Voyd says ('Diversity is Inspiring') **is false**.
 Normies 'You doing *you*' do NOT 'inspire me to do me', that only happens if it's a superhero doing it. <sup><sub>[Hence this post's title.]</sub></sup> Pop diversity implies "*all* authentic people inspire me", but what's meant is "only *my* people's representation inspires me".